bigcommerce/b2b-buyer-portal/docs/stencil.md

   - Delete the scripts: with the following names:
     - `B2BEdition Header Script`
     - `B2BEdition Footer Script`
-  - Add a the header script with the following values
+  - Add the header script with the following values
     - Name: `B2B Edition Header Script`
     - Location: `Header`
     - Pages: `All Pages`